 Air Kneading: When There’s No Surface to Knead!

+Some indoor domestic cats continue this behavior even when no surface is there – it means total trust and relaxation.
 While most cats knead soft surfaces like blankets, pillows, or humans, some take it to another level – they knead the air.
 Yes, air kneading is a thing!

 My cats Payo and Lolly used to do this all the time, and it was the cutest sight.
 (I’ll add a link to the videos here so you can see them in action!)
 Some cats knead the air when they’re lying on their back or being held, often in a dreamy, half-asleep state of pure happiness.